stalniy/casl/packages/casl-mongoose/README.md

 > `accessibleBy` is built on top of `rulesToQuery` function from `@casl/ability/extra`.
 Read [Ability to database query](https://casl.js.org/v5/en/advanced/ability-to-database-query) to get insights of how it works.

-In case when user doesn’t have permission to do a particular action, CASL will not even send request to MongoDB and instead will force Query to return empty result set.
-CASL patches native mongodb collection's methods in such case to return predefine value (empty array for `find`, `null` for `findOne` and `0` for `count`).
-It also adds `__forbiddenByCasl__: 1` condition which will enforce mongodb to return empty set in case if you use one of methods that are not patched, so users who is not allowed to get particular records won't get them!
+In case user doesn’t have permission to do a particular action, CASL will throw `ForbiddenError` and will not send request to MongoDB.
+It also adds `__forbiddenByCasl__: 1` condition for additional safety.

 For example, lets find all posts which user can delete (we haven’t defined abilities for delete):